The story of the 2024/25 WSL season

 Jonas Eidevall stood down after three years in charge (Image credit: Alex Burstow/Arsenal FC via Getty Images)

-The first managerial change this came came all the way back in October with the resignation of Arsenal's Jonas Eidevall.
+The first managerial change of the campaign came came all the way back in October with the resignation of Arsenal's Jonas Eidevall.

 The manager quit the Gunners after an underwhelming start to the season saw supporters aim criticism at the boss.

-Arsenal experienced the new manager bounce with interim boss Renee Slegers with an unbeaten run so far with the boss in charge.
-Her impressive start to the job saw her earn the permanent role and she was appointed until the end of the 2025/25 season in January.
+Arsenal experienced the new manager bounce with interim boss Renee Slegers and her impressive start to the job saw her earn the permanent role.
+She was appointed until the end of the 2025/26 season in January.

 Aston Villa's Robert de Pauw departed the club in December after reports he had lost the dressing room with remarks he made to players.

-Crystal Palace's Laura Kaminski, who aided them to their WSL promotion, has also left her club.
+Crystal Palace's Laura Kaminski, who aided them to their WSL promotion, also left her club.

 Manchester City missed an opportunity to close the gap on Chelsea in round 10 after the Blues drew 1-1 to Leicester.

-It was the first time Chelsea had dropped points in the league season so if City beat Everton they could cut the table deficit from five points to two.
-However, the Toffees outplayed City - who have been hit with an injury crisis - and beat them for the first time in the WSL.
+It was the first time Chelsea had dropped points in the league season so if City had beaten Everton they could have cut the table deficit from five points to two.
+However, the Toffees outplayed City - who had been hit with an injury crisis - and beat them for the first time in the WSL.

 In round 13 there was a thrilling encounter between Arsenal and Manchester City with the former coming out 4-3 winners.